ot-kun/OTMiner/README.md

 **How it works❓**

-It has 2 power mode to switch, so in avg. it sits around 400-410khs.
+It has 2 power modes to switch, so in avg. it sits around 400-410khs.

+## RC V1.1(still working on it)
+**ESP32 C3 @ 355khs+ (0.13W)**
+- overflow issue fixed.
+- Stability enhanced
+- little weight powerful miner
+- public-pool issue fixed

+**ESP32 D0WD 360khs+ (0.45W), CYD works as well, but nothing huge improvements with just few more khs.**
+- ❌no release since no big different to Nerdminer, just few khs more.

-## Release V1.0
+## Release V1.0(deleted‼️)
+**ESP32 C3 @ 400-410khs (@0.15W)**
-- ESP32 C3 @ 400-410khs (@0.15W), further enhance the SHA loop, no stacking for verify, directly verify and send back to pool.
+- Further enhance the SHA loop, no stacking for verify, directly verify and send back to pool.
--
+- ❌deleted due to overflow after few days(stressful sha loop)
 - No other ESP32 device versions right now, low in funding, just a self fun project

 ## Introduction
 - no fancy UI, just a hash unit.
 Keep it simple and easy scale up.
 Or just a OLED Display is more than enough.
 I would like to know if some mining units keep sending nice share or no share at all.
 I need all the data, so a scaling up is needed.